Home » Appetizers & Snacks » Goat Cheese Crostini with Balsamic Grape Tomatoes

 • French bread or baguette

-How to make these Goat Cheese Crostini:
+How to make this recipe:

-Grape tomatoes in a pan before they're cooked
+Grape tomatoes in a pan before they're cooked to make Goat Cheese Crostini with Balsamic Grape Tomatoes.

 2. At that point, add your garlic and balsamic vinegar and continue cooking until the garlic is soft and the tomatoes are nice and broken down.

-Grape tomatoes in a pan with garlic after they're cooked
+Grape tomatoes in a pan with garlic after they're cooked for Goat Cheese Crostini with Balsamic Grape Tomatoes.

 3. For crispy crostini, toast French baguette slices under the broiler for a minute or two, or until they start to turn golden.
 Alternatively, you can use soft, untoasted slices of French bread.